International cooperation to teach practical skills

-In 80% of cases, a diagnosis can be arrived at from the medical history if it is taken correctly, and very often costly and possibly painful tests are avoided.
+In 70–80% of cases, a diagnosis can be arrived at from the medical history if it is taken correctly, and possibly painful and costly tests are avoided.
 Learning how to filter important facts from the patient's narrative requires a great deal of practice.
 This course will teach you how to get there.

 The following subjects from various specialist disciplines form the basis for this and offer an opportunity for practice: